siddharth-ag2004/Shell/README.md

 8. In proclore, my shell is the only foreground process continuously running in foreground, any other process except for ./a.out will not print '+' sign.

 9. Exit command has not been handled yet as that is not a specification.

-10. It is assumed that the ";"and "&" will not be used consequtively without there being a command in between them.
-Otherwise a segmenttion fault will occur.